-Most print-based courses offered through the Center for Distance Learning at the University of Wisconsin-Platteville have proctored exams, which are exams that need to be taken under supervision.
+Most print-based courses offered through the Office of Professional Program Support at the University of Wisconsin-Platteville have proctored exams, which are exams that need to be taken under supervision.

-Proctors are approved by the Center for Distance Learning to administer exams to students that are not close to campus.
+Proctors are approved by the Office of Professional Program Support to administer exams to students that are not close to campus.
 You should begin the proctor approval process soon after enrolling.

 Proctor Approval Process

 - Review the proctor guidelines and select a proctor from one of the approved categories.

 Proctor Guidelines and Nomination Form - Students Living within the U.S.